What's to know about dysautonomia?

 - There are around 15 types of dysautonomia.

-- Primary dysautonomia are usually inherited or due to a degenerative disease, while secondary dysautonomias result from another condition or injury.
+- Primary dysautonomia is usually inherited or due to a degenerative disease, while secondary dysautonomias result from another condition or injury.

 - The most common types are neurocardiogenic syncope, which leads to fainting.
 It affects millions of people globally.